 - an ALN Code - statutory guidance and mandatory requirements to help people and organisations work within the law.

-In addition to the new legislation and statutory guidance, Powys County Council is taking this opportunity to assess all of its Additional Learning Needs provision to ensure a parity of provision across the county which is fair and equitable.
+We are also taking this opportunity to assess all of its Additional Learning Needs provision to ensure a parity of provision across the county which is fair and equitable.

 To find out more see the Welsh Government video below:

 We want to transform expectations, experiences and outcomes for children and young people with additional learning needs (ALN).